top of page

 • Maintenance and Storage: Require handling and storage between storms, increasing wear and tear.

-• Aesthetic Impact: Can be visually intrusive when setting up.
+• Aesthetic Impact: Can be visually intrusive when deployed.

 Inclusivity and Practicality: